 Students will need to show that they have grasped the concepts introduced by their lecturer(s).

 They will also have to demonstrate that they have learnt the lexical, grammatical and functional items to be used in the multiple contexts seen in class.

-Students will also need to show that they have attained a B2+ competence level in and that they have acquired a satisfactory level in the other specific competences.
+Students will also need to show that they have attained a B2+/C1-/C1 competence level in English (B2+ for minor programmes/C1- for the Degree in English/C1 for the Degree in Translation and Interlinguistic Mediation)

+and that they have acquired a satisfactory level in the other specific competences.